 How will you help customers reduce their energy usage?

-The good news for energy suppliers is that changing customer behaviour is not an impossible or daunting task.
+The good news for energy suppliers is that changing customer behavior is not an impossible or daunting task.
 It involves empowering customers with the right information and ‘nudging’ them to make the desired change.

 How to (re)build Trust and customer engagement

-For an energy supplier to influence a positive change in a customer’s behaviour, the customer must trust them.
+For an energy supplier to influence a positive change in a customer’s behavior, the customer must trust them.
 Building that trust requires regular, positive and proactive interactions – specifically interactions that demonstrate that the provider cares about the customer and is invested in delivering quality service and support.
 Only this delivers tangible, lasting and sustainable customer satisfaction.

 Our customer engagement solutions provide each customer with full visibility of their energy consumption; useful insights into how they are using their energy, as well as tips and advice on how to reduce their consumption that are relevant to their household.

-Giving data back to users via a personalised and friendly online interface not only restores trust at a time when customers are understandably nervous and need additional support from their supplier, but also encourages two-way engagement, reduces complaints and the burden on call handlers, and improves customer satisfaction and loyalty.
+Giving data back to users via a personalized and friendly online interface not only restores trust at a time when customers are understandably nervous and need additional support from their supplier, but also encourages two-way engagement, reduces complaints and the burden on call handlers, and improves customer satisfaction and loyalty.

 Providing customers with a choice as to how they engage with their supplier is also essential.
 Every customer is different and has different preferences on how they receive or access information and engage with their supplier.
 A multi-channel communications offering that includes post, SMS, email, social channels, apps, as well as online portals is a must.
 Find out more about dealing with digitally savvy customers and the importance of coordinated communications to help customers save energy in our blog ‘Why multi-channel customer engagement is the new Business As Usual’.